Rainbow (TV series): Premise

 Each episode of Rainbow revolved around a particular activity or situation that arose in the Rainbow House, where the main characters lived.
-Some episodes, particularly in the early years, were purely educational in format and consisted of a series of scenes involving the characters learning about that particular episode's subject, interspersed with real-world footage, songs, stories and animations related to that same subject.
+Some episodes, particularly in the early years, were purely educational in format and consisted of a series of scenes involving the characters learning about that particular episode's subject.
 The puppet characters of Zippy, George and Bungle would take the role of inquisitive children asking about the episode's subject, with the presenter (initially David Cook, and from 1974 onwards Geoffrey Hayes) serving the role of teacher figure, educating them about the subject.
-From the 1980s onwards, most episodes were more story-driven and frequently involved some kind of squabble or dispute between the puppet characters of Zippy, George and Bungle, and Geoffrey's attempts to calm them down and keep the peace.
+From the 1980s onwards, most episodes were more story-driven and frequently involved a squabble or dispute of some kind between the puppet characters of Zippy, George and Bungle, and Geoffrey's efforts to calm them down and keep the peace.

-The main story was interspersed with songs (most notably from Rod, Jane and Freddy, although the singers on the show changed several times during its run), animations, and stories read from the Rainbow storybook, usually by Geoffrey (or David, depending on the episode's air date).
+The main story was interspersed with songs (most notably from Rod, Jane and Freddy, although the musicians on the show changed several times during its run), animations by Cosgrove Hall Productions and stories read from the Rainbow storybook, usually by Geoffrey (David before 1974).
 Some episodes focused on a particular topic, such as sounds or opposites, and consisted mainly of short sketches or exchanges between the main characters, rather than a consistent storyline.
-Brief sequences of animated line drawings, made by Cosgrove Hall Productions, were included in many episodes.